naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/4.IP-Services/ip-services.md

 - D. When the queue depth is above the minimum threshold, a percentage of TCP packets are dropped

 A. D, when the queue depth is above the minimum threshold, a percentage of TCP packets are dropped.
 This allows the TCP window to shrink and allows a normal slowdown of TCP transmissions.
 This is done in the hopes that the queue will fall under the minimum threshold and return to normal.

+86. If a traffic is marked with AF31 and another traffic pattern is marked with AF41, which statement explains the traffic markings?
+- A. AF31 marked traffic has a better queue than AF41 marked traffic.
+- B. AF41 marked traffic has a better queue than AF31 marked traffic.
+- C. Both AF31 and AF41 marked traffic has an equal queue.
+- D. During high congestion, AF41 queues will be dropped and AF31 queues won’t.

+A. B, AF41 marked traffic has a better position in the queue than traffic marked AF31.
+During high congestion times, traffic with lower positions in the queues (AF3x, AF2x, AF1x), would have more chances of being dropped than AF41.

+87. What is required before generating the encryption keys for SSH on a router or switch?
+- A. Setting the time and date
+- B. Setting the hostname and domain name
+- C. Setting the key strength
+- D. Setting the key repository

+A. B.

+88. Which command will enable SSH version 2 for logins?
+- A. Router(config)#ip ssh version 2
+- B. Router(config-line)#version 2
+- C. Router(config-ssh)#version 2
+- D. Router(config)#ssh version 2

+A. A.

+89. Which command will configure the router or switch to allow SSH as a protocol for management with a fallback of Telnet?
+- A. Switch(config)#login ssh telnet
+- B. Switch(config-line)#login ssh telnet
+- C. Switch(config-line)#transport ssh telnet
+- D. Switch(config)#transport ssh telnet

+A. C.

+90. Why should Telnet be replaced with SSH?
+- A. Telnet has weak encryption.
+- B. SSH allows for file copy.
+- C. SSH makes it easier to create ACLs for access.
+- D. SSH is encrypted.

+A. D, SSH is encrypted and Telnet is in clear text.